 It’s been a weird few years for travel.
 First, of course, there was the Covid pandemic.
 Then there was chaos as people returned to the road—and destinations struggled to keep up.
 Now, there’s inflation.

-According to the U.S. Travel Association, a major trade group, travel prices increased by 2.5% just from September to October.
-Airfares are up more than 40% from a year ago (when they were admittedly low) and gas is up 18%.
+According to the U.S. Travel Association, a major trade group, travel prices increased by 4.5% from last September to this September.
+Airfares are down, at least—some 13% from a year ago, while gas is up more than 2%.

 Some travelers will probably decide to stay home this holiday season—especially if they haven’t booked their trips yet.
 Prices aren’t just high for the holidays—the closer we get, the higher they generally go.